helium/HIP/0019-third-party-manufacturers/TEMPLATE.md

 Please tell us about some of the challenges that would prevent these products from becoming a reality, and how you might address them.

-## Please read Helium's [brand guidelines?](https://www.helium.com/brand) (required)
+## Please read Helium's [brand guidelines](https://www.helium.com/brand) (required)

 Have you read and understand the brand guidelines?
-Please answer yes or no.
+A yes or no answer is sufficient.

 ## Other information (required)